tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Open the solution, and live code the review by highlighting the following:

-* As it was shown on the previous explanation, the `tree` module from `sklearn` should be imported to create a decision tree model instance.
+* The `tree` module from `sklearn` should be imported to create a decision tree model instance.

   ```python
   from sklearn import tree